Healthdirect Free Australian health advice you can count on.

 Dozens of Australians become seriously ill or die each year after using party drugs.

-You can even have life-threatening side effects such as heart problems, stroke, hyperthermia (over-heating), seizures (fits) and coma.
+You can even have life-threatening side effects such as:

-After taking party drugs, you might have a come-down and feel tired and irritable.
+After taking party drugs, you might have a come-down.
+A come-down can make you:

 Longer-term risks

-In the long term, party drugs can affect your mental and physical health, your relationships and your life overall.
+In the long term, party drugs can affect your:

 Some party drugs are highly addictive, and it can be hard to stop if you are using them regularly.
-People who become dependent can get caught up in serious crime, or experience mental illness and accidental overdoses.
+People who become addicted to drugs can:

-You may think you can safely manage the effects of drugs, but your drug use could have an unexpected impact on your life.
+You may think you can safely manage the effects of drugs, but it could have an unexpected effect on your life.
+Drug use can also make mental illness worse.

-Drugs are especially harmful to children.
-Many drugs can cross the placenta and harm an unborn baby as well.
+Drugs can harm your unborn baby or breastfed child.
 You can find information about children and alcohol and other drugs on the Kids Helpline website.

 What about the law and party drugs?

 If you take illegal party drugs, you could find yourself in trouble with the law.
-You might be fined, lose your driver’s licence or go to prison.
-You could also find it hard to travel overseas.
+You might:

 What can I do to reduce the risks of taking party drugs?

-It is best not to use party drugs, but there are some things you can do to help reduce the risks, including:
+It is best not to use party drugs.
+There are some things you can do to help reduce the risks.
+Before you take a party drug:

-• staying cool and drinking plenty of water
+• Stay cool and hydrated (drink about 500mL of water every hour).

 Resources and support